Catskill909/Pacifica/mdu.md

    - `Future<String> _resolvePlaylistUrl(String url)`
      - If `url` ends with `.m3u` (case-insensitive):
        - Fetch with Dio (short timeouts, e.g., 3s connect/3s receive).
-       - Parse text with `M3uParser().parse(playlistText)`.
+       - Parse text with `M3uParser.parse(playlistText)`.
        - Pick the first valid entry URL (prefer https).
 Resolve relative URLs against playlist base URL if necessary.
        - Return the resolved direct URL.
      - Else return `url` unchanged.
      - On any error, log and return the original `url` as fallback (do not break playback).
-   - Add a small in-memory cache: `Map<String, String> _resolvedCacheById` keyed by `HD1/HD2/HD3`.
+   - Add a small in-memory cache: `Map<String, String> _resolvedCache` keyed by `id|playlistUrl`.
-     - Cache the resolved result to avoid re-fetch on every play/switch.
-Invalidate only on app restart or manually if needed.
+     - This ensures changes to playlist URLs bypass stale cache entries.
+Cache clears on app restart.

 3. Wire resolver into playback
    - In `prepareCurrent()`, `play()`, and `setMediaItem()`: